bootdotdev/blog/content/golang/golang-constant-maps-slices.md

 ## The Better Solution for Constants in Go

-It's much better to use an initializer function (not to be confused with Go's conventional [init()](https://golang.org/doc/effective_go#init) function).
+It's much better to use an initializer function like we talked about above (not to be confused with Go's conventional [init()](https://golang.org/doc/effective_go#init) function).
 An initializer function is a function that simply declares something and returns it.
-Like I explained above in the tl;dr a good solution to our problem would be as follows:
+Like I explained above, a good solution to our problem would be as follows:

 ```go
 package main